-Chuck steak has a very good flavor, but can be tough and hard to chew if not cooked properly.
+Chuck steak has a very good flavor, but it can be tough and hard to chew if not cooked properly.
 It is one of the more economical cuts of beef.
-Many people will avoid buying it because of the amount of fat and gristle in it -- yet this is what makes this cut of beef so flavorful.
+Many people will avoid buying it because of the amount of fat and gristle in it—yet this is what makes this cut of beef so flavorful.

 The cut comes from the shoulder and neck area of beef.
 I have found the best way ever to make the steak so tender and tasty that everyone will praise you as the best cook around.
 Baking while steaming seems to be the trick.

 Years ago, this cut of beef was called "seven bone steak."
 My mother used this cut to make her delicious pot roast.
 She added water to about an inch from the top of the meat and kept it at that level throughout the cooking process.
 The juices from the meat made a wonderful broth.
 About 30 minutes before the meat was done, Mom added sliced carrots to the broth.